Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 >08e6 60
 ```

-For the fun of it, since it's a quick hack, we can do the same from BASIC with a `POKE` command:
+For the fun of it, since it's a quick hack, we could do the same from BASIC with a `POKE` command.
+This is basically the same method most cheat pokes for infinite lifes worked in the 80s.

 ```bash
 POKE 2278, 96